chenxy99/SGAN/README.md

-# Learning to Solve Real-World Problems with Graph-Based Attention
+# Every Problem, Every Step, All In Focus: Learning to Solve Vision-Language Problems with Integrated Attention

 This code implements the prediction of solution graph of for real-world problems by incorporating a novel integrated attention mechanism considering the importance of features within each step as well as across multiple steps.